tq010or/simple-git-intro/README.md

 You can keep on making changes and commit them to `git`.
 All these changes are remembered in you local `git` version control system.

+You can view all versions of your data by typing `git log`, `git` will then show your commits (including commit timestamp, message and the unique hash string).

-You can change to previous versions by typing `git checkout e1eff3f0f71c4ea87b50b7df44ada84b490e7577` to view and modify files back then.
+You can also change to previous versions by typing `git checkout e1eff3f0f71c4ea87b50b7df44ada84b490e7577` to view and modify files back then.

 So far, all your changes are recorded in `git`'s default location, also know as the `master` branch.
 I will explain `branch` in the next concept.

 #### Concept 2: `git branch` and `git merge` for change management
-When you want to try many different things on your code and don't want to modify the current version in `master`, you can leverage `branch` feature in `git`.
+When you want to try many different things on your code and don't want to modify the current version in `master`, you can leverage the `branch` feature in `git`.

 By typing `git branch`, you ask `git`, "_hey, what are current available branches in current version control?_".